facebook••facebook••youtube••contact••index••home

 Zoom to 400% in Lightroom and coma on the periphery exhibits a small amount of chromatic aberration (CA).
 CA isn't a significant issue since isn't noticeable at 100% or smaller.
 As with coma, chromatic aberration disappears when stopped down.

 This is a great lens for general low light photography but, if streetlight or stars are in the frame, F2.8 and smaller apertures will nix most artifacts.
-Otherwise, I wouldn't hesitate to shoot wide open when warranted.
+I wouldn't hesitate to shoot wide open when warranted.

 distortion icon Distortion